 So three generations had been slavishly cutting the ends off their briskets, a totally inexplicable procedure, not for tradition’s sake, not because it made sense to, but because that is the way they had always seen it done.
 It took a true ah-ha, epiphany-like moment to recognize the absurdity of their ways and change their brisket roasting directions forever.

 I had a similar ah-ha moment recently when I realized a system I had in place was no longer explicable and definitely not efficient.
 I had been filing all of the papers coming into my house according to a set of procedures that I created years prior.
 It worked really well and helped me to maintain organization.
-As the months and years went by, however, I had not taken the time to re-evaluate what parts of the system were and were not working as the types of documents coming in became more varied and the amount of papers increased significantly.
+As the months and years went by, however, I had not taken the time to re-evaluate what parts of the system were and were not working as the types of documents coming in became more varied and the number of papers increased significantly.
 Here’s how I reached my epiphany…

 It was Monday, the fourth of January and I was just getting back to working on my business after the new year.
 During the holidays my paper filing had piled up because other tasks, both business and personal, as well as a much needed break, had taken priority.
 No biggie.
 So, I asked my assistant to file away the October, November, and December papers – personal documents into the green folders labeled by month, business documents into the blue folders labeled by month.
 Just like she had done numerous times in the past, she opened my Procedure Manual on her computer and began following the Filing Procedures directions.

 Each step in the procedures is written systematically because consistency is the key to organization.
 If I need a particular document at a moment’s notice, I want to know exactly where to find it without having to waste time and energy looking for it.
 Efficiency is paramount after all.
-All tax receipts need to be clipped behind the Taxes cover page, all receipts reconciled against the business credit card statement and paper-clipped together in chronological order, all transactions entered in the appropriate Quickbooks fields, procedures and so on and so forth.
-The directions are precisely detailed so I can complete my own filing without taxing my memory or delegate the task to any assistant.
+All tax receipts need to be clipped behind the Taxes cover page, all receipts reconciled against the business credit card statement and paper-clipped together in chronological order, all transactions entered in the appropriate Quickbooks fields, procedures, and so on and so forth.
+The directions are precisely detailed so I can complete my own filing without taxing my memory or delegate the task to an assistant.

 Once my assistant reviewed the Filing Procedures, she proceeded to sit down on the floor with the stacks of papers from all three months and get to work.
 I returned to my own work on my computer and didn’t give her or my filing a second thought for about ten minutes.
 When I glanced back it was quite a sight to behold.
 My assistant was sitting cross-legged on the floor with piles of papers sprawled everywhere!
 She must have had 35 piles of papers circling her entire body.
 She looked like the center of a gigantic pinwheel with white spokes pointing out from her in every direction.
 That sideways glance provided the exact ah-ha moment I needed.
 I actually felt pure annoyance to see that a giant pinwheel had taken over my office.
 Something had to change as my filing system was obviously no longer working.
 A new system was required.